Airspace: Legal framework and ownership

 On 4 April 1947, the International Civil Aviation Organization (ICAO) was established through the Chicago Convention, aimed at unifying and coordinating international air travel.
 ICAO provides regulations and guidance for countries concerning air navigation, its infrastructure, flight inspection, prevention of unlawful interference, and facilitation of border-crossing procedures for international civil aviation.

 Sovereign airspace refers to airspace owned by a country.
-By law, a country has the right to airspace above its land and waters up to 12 miles from their coast (if present).
+By law, a country has the right to airspace above its land and waters up to 12 miles from its coast (if present).
 Beyond 12 miles, airspace is considered international.
-ICAO divides airspace into Flight Information Regions (FIR) which are sections of airspace dedicated to a specific country.
-A country is responsible, within its own FIR(s), to provide air traffic control services and regulation for flight.
+ICAO divides airspace into Flight Information Regions (FIR), which are sections of airspace dedicated to a specific country.
+Within its own FIR(s), a country is responsible for providing air traffic control services and regulating flight.
 This is usually done using a national regulator, such as the FAA, CAA, or EASA, which are able to create their own regulations while still abiding by ICAO guidelines.
 Some countries may have multiple FIRs, for example, the United States has sole jurisdiction in 24 FIRs.
 A country may, by international agreement, assume responsibility for providing air traffic control services in parts of international airspace, which then becomes part of their FIR.
 Certain FIRs are dedicated oceanic sectors which support and control air traffic crossing large oceans such as the North Atlantic, which is made up of 7 FIRs controlled by countries like the UK, Ireland, and Canada.

 There is no international agreement on the vertical extent of sovereign airspace, although most countries use the Kármán Line, 100km (62mi), as the legal distinction between airspace and outer space.
 However, descending Space Shuttles flew closer than 80 km over other nations, such as Canada, without requesting permission first.

 The Federal Aviation Administration (FAA) of the United States provides air traffic control services over U.S. territory and over international waters where it has been delegated such authority by the International Civil Aviation Organization.
 This map depicts overflight fee regions.
 The yellow regions are where the U.S. provides enroute ATC services (mostly over land territory).
 The blue regions are where the U.S. provides oceanic ATC services over international waters.